Pastoral Preaching Through Suffering and Lament: Proclaiming Hope in Seasons of Pain

 Context

-Every pastor will face seasons when the congregation walks through collective or individual suffering.
-The biblical tradition of lament provides rich resources for pastors seeking to preach faithfully through suffering.
+Every pastor will face seasons when the congregation is walking through collective or individual suffering — illness, death, job loss, natural disaster, or community tragedy.
+These moments demand a particular kind of preaching that neither minimizes pain nor abandons hope.
+The biblical tradition of lament provides a rich resource for pastors seeking to preach faithfully through suffering, yet lament is largely absent from the worship and preaching of many contemporary churches.

 Key Greek/Hebrew Words